Qin87/ScaleBigNet/README.md

 python run.py --dataset arxiv-year --use_best_hyperparams=1 --num_runs 10
 ```

 The `--dataset` parameter specifies the dataset to be used.
-Replace `chameleon` with the name of the dataset you want to use.
+Replace `arxiv-year` with the name of the dataset you want to use.

 ## Command Line Arguments